 Unlike the other continuities above, I couldn’t find a clear “Lois meets Clark for the first time” meeting for the New 52, which somehow doesn’t surprise me.
 From what I can tell, the first interaction between Lois and Clark is in “Action Comics” (volume 2) #3, where Lois meets Clark and Jimmy at a diner.
 In this issue, Lois is meeting Clark under orders from the “Planet” to try to get Clark to come work there instead of at his then-current reporting job with the “Daily Star.”
 However, an earlier adventure has left Clark badly bruised.
 Lois’ first line to Clark in the New 52, upon seeing Clark?
 “Kent, you look like something a pig couldn’t hold down.”
 Clark’s response?
 “Duly charmed.”

-Unlike other versions, Clark and Lois are just friends, with the two not dating or showing romantic interest in each other.
-Superman’s shown dating Wonder Woman (for ill-conceived reasons), while Lois has someone else as her boyfriend.
+Unlike other versions, Clark and Lois aren’t shown as dating each other.
+Instead, Superman’s shown dating Wonder Woman (for ill-conceived reasons), while Lois (early on in the reboot) had someone else as her boyfriend.

 That about sums up the major comic first meetings.
 Of course, there’s various other “first meetings” from other media, including the movies, TV shows, etc.